maorseg/Cypress/README.md

-# Cypress Pointer Tests Project
+# Cypress Test Project

-Pointer Automation Tests  - API , E2E
+Automation Tests  - API , E2E

 ## Installation
 Install the dependencies and devDependencies to run the tests: